americanexpress/one-app-dev-proxy/CONTRIBUTING.md

 - **`npm posttest`**

-Runs linting on the current branch and checks that the commits follow [conventional commits](https://www.conventionalcommits.org/)
+Runs linting on the current branch, checks that the commits follow [conventional commits](https://www.conventionalcommits.org/) and verifies that the `package-lock.json` file includes public NPM registry URLs.

 ## Submitting a new feature